 Emily Long Olsen

-A native New Yorker and dedicated writer, Hannah Rozenblat is in her fourth year at Stern, majoring in English with minors in Art History and Speech & Drama.
+A native New Yorker and dedicated writer, Hannah is in her third year at Stern, majoring in English with minors in Art History and Speech & Drama.
 Her love for writing and interest in engaging in dialogue with other students about all kinds of academic fields brought her to the Writing Center.
 Aside from this, her interests include theater, literature, history, art, traveling, and much more.
-In her ‘spare’ time, she is also involved in the Stern College Dramatic Society (SCDS) and is the Arts & Culture editor for the Observer and the Beacon.
+In her ‘spare’ time, she is also involved in the Stern College Dramatic Society (SCDS) and is the Arts & Culture editor for the Beacon.

 500 West 185th Street